bio-tools/biohackathon2022/paper/paper.md

   <img src="./figures/venn_annotation_biotools_collapsed.png" width="1000"/>  <img src="./figures/upsetplot_annotation_biotools.png" width="700"/>

-95.7% of tools are annotated with both topic and operation, the most used annotation for search in bio.tools (is that right???).
-This result is very encouraging.
+95.7% of tools are annotated with both topic and operation.
+This result is very encouraging. thanks to pub2tool

-In the 297 tools totaly missing EDAM annotation, a portion may be spam tools, this should be investigated. (perpective of queries to determine most likely spam tools)
+In the 297 tools totaly missing EDAM annotation, a portion may be spam tools, this should be investigated.

 96.2 % of tools are annotated with operation versus only 12.5% with input or output data (and as a consequence even less with format).
 All operations in EDAM are linked to a data via a "has_input" and a "has_ouput" relation (using inferences from parent concepts).
 This lack of annotation may not be a true problem for human user that can easily deduce input and output from operation but it can be a problem from the machine readability point of vue.
 Moreover, with proper annotation, automatic workflow generation could be conceivable using bio.tools metadata and other software metadata from the Ecosystem.
 A perpective could be that for each operation added to the tool's annotation, input and output would be suggested to the curator/author based on EDAM relation.
 The same could go for suggestion of format based on relation with data in EDAM.
 533 formats (over the 619 valid formats) are related to a data with the "is_format_of" relation.
-For human user we could also have in the bio.tools interface a "suggested input/output" that would be displayed on the tool page but clearly identifed as an unverified annotation.
+For human user we could also have in the bio.tools interface a "suggested input/output" that would be displayed on the tool page but clearly identifed as an unverified annotation. (move the suggestion part in perpective)

+[[It may also be caused by the addition of tools via textmining of the literature (pub2tool ref), that only suggest annotation with EDAM operations and topics.
+Moreover, it may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.]]=> move to bio.tools annotation completeness analysis.

 ## Tool function signatures